|

 Pull up a chair and add your own flavor to the mix.
 These rooms are set aside for anyone to come in and join the jam session.
 These spaces are not meant for pre-existing songs, more for the love of free form group interplay.
 So come on in!
 The groove is fine.

-Dot Friday Open Circle To Programming Grid
+Friday Open Circle

 time: Friday, 10:30 - 11:45 pm